Jawz84/Blog/PowerShell Contributing.md

 So the Pester tests for CmdLets are kind of a safeguard against regression.
 When there are more/better tests for CmdLets, you can possibly prevent future bugs!

-See also "Details about contributing to the PowerShell/PowerShell repo", especially the section on how to run tests.
+See also [Details about contributing to the PowerShell/PowerShell repo](#Details-about-contributing-to-the-PowerShellPowerShell-repo), especially the section on how to run tests.

 ### 8. Write C# code for PowerShell